superChing/elasticmining.github.io/_posts/2015-12-21-how-to-implement-function-composition-in-scala.md

 >Note
-The follow writing will make the failure, you need to determine type of _, because compiler can not recognize it.
+The line val fc=f(1,10,_) would fail. you need to specify type of `_`, because compiler can not recognize it.

 ## Summary
-我們現在知道如何在Scala中定義一個函數, 並且實作出加總函數,最後我們利用Scala中神奇的"_" 實現了數學上的合成函數. 希望這對大家有幫助
+Now we know how to define a function in Scala, and practice summation function.
+Then we use amazing _ in Scala to implement mathematical function composition.
+Hope they are useful for you.